 In 1881, 36-year-old Henry Vaughan came to Boston representing Bodley.
-He would design the chapel for the Sisters of St. Margaret, associated with the Anglican monastic order, Society of St. John the Evangelist.
+He would then design the chapel for the Sisters of St. Margaret, associated with the Anglican monastic order, Society of St. John the Evangelist.

 Very few Gothic Revival architects had his training and sophistication.
 Whether he intended to stay in America isn’t clear, but he quickly launched a successful architectural career — though he never sought commissions.

 The Episcopal church gave him plenty of work.
 So did eccentric millionaire Edward Searles.

 Henry Vaughan’s style of work was as much a throwback as the buildings themselves.
 When Vaughan was working on the Washington National Cathedral, recalls an employee, everything was done in a very ‘old time way.’
 He viewed the telephone as an intrusion, and the head draftsman occasionally typed out a letter with one finger.

 Described as shy and withdrawn, Henry Vaughan attended daily Mass.
 He lived in a boardinghouse on Beacon Hill, had few friends and rarely appeared in public.
 After dinner, he always returned to the office to feed the mice with leftover rolls.
 His employees were forbidden from coming in then because they might disturb the creatures.